 So, when muscle and liver stores are full, what happens to all of the glucose?
 It stores as fat!
 What’s worse, it stores as visceral fat, or fat around our organs, in other words, belly fat.
 This is dangerous.
 And guess what?
 Fat storage is unlimited.
 There is no end to how fat we can get.

 So, is this whole picture insulin’s fault?
 No. Insulin’s job is to bring down blood glucose SO HIGH BLOOD SUGAR WON’T KILL YOU.
 The problem likely is, you are giving your body TOO MUCH GLUCOSE TO STORE.
 That is why it is imperative to control the amount of carbohydrates in your diet so that you do not raise insulin to very high levels.
 So how much glucose do we NEED to take in?
 Very little.
 The blood needs to maintain a circulating level of glucose of about 1 teaspoon (4g).
 We DO NOT need a bunch of carbohydrates to supply that glucose.
-Healthy carbohydrates, like non-starchy vegetables, as well as protein provide all the glucose our body needs.
-(About half of the protein we consume converts to glucose.)
+Healthy carbohydrates, like non-starchy vegetables, as well as protein (which causes a small rise in blood sugar), can provide all the glucose our body needs.

-What else helps?
+What can we do to lower insulin levels?
 Spend less time in the fed state and more time in the fasted state.
 Go more than 4 hours between meals, avoid snacking, have a long daily fast at night by not eating within 2 hours of bedtime, all the way until you wake up the next morning.
 Even better, try intermittent fasting.
 This allows us to access and burn stored glucose in the liver.
 Once again, we have to use and deplete stored glucose regularly.
 This will allow us to replenish those stores from our meals.
 Daily adequate fast periods are a key to using this stored glucose.
 (For more information on fasting, visit my fasting page HERE.)

 A high carb diet, frequent snacking and a sedentary lifestyle, is a recipe for disaster.
 Expect to gain a lot of weight.
 Expect a rapid decline in your health.
 Expect Type 2 diabetes in your near future.
 Expect your heart, kidneys and brain to suffer significant damage.
 Expect fatigue, depression, sleep disturbances and memory problems.
 Expect chronic aches and pains.
 Expect vision problems.
 Expect pain in your legs and feet.
 Expect urinary tract infections and yeast infections.
 I could really just go on and on…